DeLorean Motor Company (Texas): Lawsuits filed against the DeLorean Motor Company

 In 2014, Sally Baldwin, the widow of John DeLorean, sued the DMC for misuse of trademarks and images which were never purchased after the bankruptcy of the original company, claiming that they were still owned by his estate.
 On October 20, 2015, the lawsuit was settled out of court for an undisclosed sum in exchange for DMC having the rights to use the DeLorean Motor Company name, trademarks and logo.

 In April 2018, Baldwin again sued DMC for rights to the royalties from Universal Studios from the Back to the Future films.
 In October 2018, U.S. District Court Judge Jose Linares concluded that materials licensed to Universal were included in the earlier 2015 settlement.
 In the court ruling, the judge pointed out that in the 2015 settlement the DeLorean Estate pledged not to sue the automaker for using "DeLorean" and the "DMC logo," and that Universal was given the right to use the appearance of the DeLorean car, and the right to use the "DeLorean" name and the "DMC" logo as it appears on the front of the time machine.
 Furthermore, the 2015 settlement agreement and Universal Studios agreement both pertain to the use of the above-mentioned names and trademarks in similar context, in this instance, the manufacturing and merchandising of products displaying the DeLorean car's image and brand.
 Shortly thereafter, Sally Baldwin appealed this decision.
 In an opinion dated December 5, 2019, the Third Circuit Court of Appeals affirmed the lower court decision in favor of DMC Texas.

 On August 8, 2022, a lawsuit was filed against Delorean Motors Reimagined LLC in the Southern District of Texas.
 Brought by Karma Automotive LLC, it is alleged that its former vice president of sales and customer experience and the chief revenue officer formed their own company, Reimagined Automotive LLC, with the intent of stealing a joint venture project with DeLorean Motor Co.
 According to the lawsuit, the former employees were tasked with developing and proposing ideas for the joint venture, called Project 88, which was led by ex-vice president Joost de Vries, ex-chief revenue officer Alan Yuan, Troy Beetz, and Neilo Harris.
 The four men founded DeLorean Motors Reimagined LLC in November 2021 after De Vries resigned from Karma Automotive LLC, but Yuan, Beetz and Harris would remain employed by Karma Automotive until February 2022.
 Reimagined Automotive LLC and the joint venture of DeLorean Motors Reimagined LLC are being sued for breach of contract, breach of fiduciary duty, fraud, and tortious interference.
 Additionally, Karma Automotive LLC claims that federal and state laws were violated by the misappropriation of trade secrets.

+A subsequent lawsuit was brought against the DeLorean Motor Company by design company Italdesign in 2023, which provided the concept models for the Alpha5 EV.
+Italdesign alleged that they were never paid for work done on the concept; they received a judgment in their favor in early 2026, forcing DMC to pay them an owed $4.6 million.